briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 The distinction between absolute and relative fitness and how they relate to niche construction has previously been discussed.
 In his review of Odling-Smee, Laland, and Feldman's *Niche Construction: The Neglected Process in Evolution*, Okasha noted that the authors did not explicitly state whether positive and negative niche construction affected absolute or relative fitness (doi: [10.1007/s10539-005-0431-3](http://dx.doi.org/10.1007/s10539-005-0431-3)).
 Laland, Odling-Smee, and Feldman responded: "In all cases in our models we are referring to relative fitness which is natural since we make standard population genetic assumptions..." (doi: [10.1007/s10539-004-6834-8](http://dx.doi.org/10.1007/s10539-004-6834-8)).
-We have tried to make this clearer in our main text when "negative niche construction" is first introduced.
+We have tried to make this clearer in our main text.
+At the end of the legend of Box 1, we now say "We call this negative niche construction, as the actions of constructors increase the fitness of a different genotype and thereby lower their own relative fitness.".

+**TODO: special formatting (box) for quote**

 > There is a separation in the model between the "external" environment and the "constructed" environment, neither of which are modelled independently; rather they are implied from the way that the genetic makeup of organisms affects their fitness.
 This seems like a weak point of the model given that this separation is clearly an artificial construct - it would help the paper if the authors could give some thought to justifying this distinction - why doesn't niche construction affect the "external" environment.
 For example, is this a way that host/parasite interactions have been previously modelled?
 Further to this point, adaptation is usually associated with some degree of genetic load - i.e. the difference between optimal and actual genotypes in a given environment (e.g. L255).
 Can the authors say anything about whether an assumption of no genetic load is critical to their findings, or whether they think it is implicitly accounted for in their model in some way I have missed?